NoharOSP/Perfect_Works_Build/README.md

 DISCLAIMER: Some of the patches were designed to work in tandem with each other.
 The exp/gold patch was designed to work with the lower encounter rate patch.
 The monster stats, character stats and items patches all act as a rebalancing hack.
 They can be used separately from each other, but they were designed with the mindset of using them together.

 ## Version history:

+### Version 0.4.2:

+05/04/2024

+- Spell descriptions for Rico reflect Steel Body changes.
+- Fixed glitchy text with the Ramsus vs Id scene in the desert.
+- Fei and Citan's spells have been restored.
+- Tooltip now specifies that item/spell edits don't work with pre-0.4 saves.
+- Lite Ar has been rebalanced.
+Details are in the wiki.
+- Fixed a bug which caused Ether to heal gears.

 ### Version 0.4.1: